Cilantro, or coriander as it’s sometimes known, is a herb that is frequently used in Asian and South American cuisines, but enjoyed worldwide.

 In this article, I describe how to grow and harvest your cilantro seeds, and some of the buying options available for the AeroGarden smart garden.
 You’ll be glad to know you can grow cilantro with tremendous success with any AeroGarden kits: Sprout, Harvest, Bounty, and AeroGarden Farm kits.

-- Related Article: Best Things To Grow In An AeroGarden
+- Related Article: What are the Best Things To Grow In An AeroGarden

 1. Pick and Plant Cilantro Seeds – Seed Pod Kits